frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **PW / PWM** | 0–10 | Pulse width control or modulation depth |
 | **MIXER LEVEL** | 0–10 | Signal level into mixer |

+> [!TIP]
-> Tip: For thick unison sounds, slightly detune oscillators 2–4 by ±2 semitones.
+> > Tip: For thick unison sounds, slightly detune oscillators 2–4 by ±2 semitones.

 ### Paraphonic Behavior
 In **4-note paraphonic mode**, each oscillator tracks one key.
 All oscillators share the same filter and amplifier envelope, producing a layered yet harmonically distinct sound.

+> [!NOTE]
-> Note: Oscillator sync and FM affect each voice differently depending on trigger order in paraphonic mode.
+> > Note: Oscillator sync and FM affect each voice differently depending on trigger order in paraphonic mode.

 ### Patch Points
 | Patch Point | Type | Description |